-In June 2013, the Consumer Product Safety Commission ("CPSC") notified the Company that the CPSC was investigating whether the Company complied with certain reporting requirements of the Consumer Product Safety Act related to a product sold from December 2005 through July 2010 at one of the Cornerstone brands.
-In April 2014, the Company reached a \$3.1 million tentative settlement for the civil penalty assessed by the CPSC which was accrued in the first quarter of 2014 in "general and administrative" expense in its consolidated statements of operations.
-Excluding the impact of the CPSC settlement, Cornerstone's general and administrative expense would have increased 4.2%, or \$0.6 million, and would have been 6.5% of net sales, consistent with the prior year.
+In June 2013, the CPSC notified the Company that the CPSC was investigating whether the Company complied with certain reporting requirements of the Consumer Product Safety Act related to a product sold from December 2005 through July 2010 at one of the Cornerstone brands.
+In June 2014, the Company reached a \$3.1 million settlement for the civil penalty assessed by the CPSC which was accrued in the first quarter of 2014 in "general and administrative" expense in its consolidated statements of operations.
+Excluding the impact of the CPSC settlement, Cornerstone's general and administrative expense for the six months ended June 30, 2014 would have been consistent with the prior year and would have been 5.5% of net sales, compared to 5.8% in the prior year.
+See further discussion of the settlement in Note 12-Commitments and Contingencies of the Notes to Consolidated Financial Statements.